 Clearly times have now changed, and those ancient artists are long gone.
 But that doesn’t mean Naples has lost its colourful side.
 Far from it, in fact.
 It’s just that the art that appears on the walls of the city today is rather different.
 And as you wander round for a day in Naples, you’ll soon see what I mean.

-While it may be an ancient city, Naples today is also thoroughly modern, with an active street art scene.
+One fact about Naples that you may not know is that the city has a vibrant and active street art scene.
 This eye catching image appears on an end wall in the district of La Sanità.

 Even this church has been given a jaunty look.
 It’s sort of reminiscent of the old style frescoes from hundreds of years ago, but with modern designs and colours.